What is Financial Modeling Software?

 #2 – Capital Budgeting

 It is an estimation process to ascertain whether the assets or investments of the company are to be financed through debt or own funds.
-This process uses various techniques such as net present value, internal rate of return, payback periodPayback PeriodThe payback period refers to the time that a project or investment takes to compensate for its total initial cost.
+This process uses various techniques such as net present valueNet Present ValueNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
+If the difference is positive, the project is profitable; otherwise, it is not., internal rate of returnInternal Rate Of ReturnInternal rate of return (IRR) is the discount rate that sets the net present value of all future cash flow from a project to zero.
+It compares and selects the best project, wherein a project with an IRR over and above the minimum acceptable return (hurdle rate) is selected., payback periodPayback PeriodThe payback period refers to the time that a project or investment takes to compensate for its total initial cost.
 In other words, it is the duration an investment or project requires to attain the break-even point., profitability index, etc. These techniques could take a lot of time if done manually, whereas the software provides a solution in minutes and gives an error-free report.

 #3 – Financial Risk Modeling